mvdanthu/Cybersecurity/README.md

 # Cybersecurity
-"This GitHub repository serves as a comprehensive collection of my cybersecurity exercises and projects.
+This GitHub repository serves as a comprehensive collection of my cybersecurity exercises and projects.